 The Mental Capacity Act (NI) 2016 was enacted by the Assembly in May 2016.
-The first Phase of the Act will come into operation in two stages - research provisions commenced on 1 October 2019 and provisions in relation to deprivation of liberty, offences and money and valuables in residential care and nursing homes will commence on 2 December 2019.
+The first Phase of the Act came into operation in two stages - research provisions commenced on 1 October 2019 and provisions in relation to deprivation of liberty, offences and money and valuables in residential care and nursing homes commenced on 2 December 2019.
 Information on the Act and its commencement is available in the relevant sections below.
 These sections, and wider content, will be updated with additional information and resources as we progress towards the commencement date.

 The Mental Capacity Act (NI) 2016 (“the Act”) is a ground-breaking piece of legislation that, when fully commenced, will fuse together mental capacity and mental health law ... more